nullenc0de/gofuzz/README.md

 - Extracts URLs from various JavaScript contexts
 - Detects secrets (API keys, tokens, etc.) in JavaScript files
 - Resolves relative URLs to absolute URLs
-- Outputs unique URLs and secrets in an organized format
+- Outputs unique URLs and secrets without headers
 - Allows specifying whether to hunt for endpoints, secrets, or both
+- Sorts secrets by severity (highest to lowest)
+- Removes duplicate secrets
+- Includes information about the original JS file where each secret was found

 ## Prerequisites